lraboteau/github-urlrewrite/README.md

 # github-urlrewrite
-Simple URL rewrite for Github pages
+A very Simple URL rewrite for Github pages to put in your static site